Doreapp/ArlandaTrip/README.md

     cd ArlandaTrip
     ```

-2. Get yourself an API Key from [SL API](https://developer.trafiklab.se/)
+2. Get yourself an API Key from [SL API](https://developer.trafiklab.se/).

     You need to create an account, then a project, and then tell that your project requires [SL Travel Planner](https://developer.trafiklab.se/api/sl-reseplanerare-31).
-    After that, you'll have a free API Key, with a limited usage, that sould match your needs
+    After that, you'll have a free API Key, with a limited usage, that should match your needs

 3. Put your api key into a file named `api_key.key` under `ArlandaTrip` folder